Skip to main content

 What it does: Free habit tracker with an optional add-on of real human coaching.
 Track habits inside the app; hire a coach for personalized feedback and accountability.

 The limitation: The coaching tiers are expensive ($25-100+/month), and quality varies by coach.
 The free tracker alone is functional but not meaningfully different from simpler apps.
+Whether a human coach justifies that price over an automated system is a question we dig into in AI accountability apps vs human coaches.

 Best for: People who want structured habit tracking plus the option to upgrade to real coaching support.